csingl202/threat-hunting-scenario-firefox/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for Firefox Browser Execution

 Searched for any indication that user "sand" actually opened the Firefox browser.
 There was evidence that they did open it at `2025-03-24T21:30:01.6600135Z`.
-I also searched for any indication of unusual PowerShell activity, and  quickly discovered the following: (1) an attempt to download a file named '...exploit-kit.zip', and (2) the downloading and installation of a file named '...eicar.ps1'.
+I also searched for any indication of unusual PowerShell activity, and  quickly discovered the following: (1) an attempt to download a file named 'exploit-kit.zip', and (2) the downloading and installation of a file named 'eicar.ps1'.

 **Query used to locate events:**